The IF Syntax

 logical_test: The first parameter is the logical_test or in simple words, it means, If something is true.
 Its a condition, for example …

 value_if_true: This is the second parameter, which says, do this if the logical_test is true.

 value_if_false: The third parameter will execute if the logical_test returns false.

-Let’s see few Examples to understand how this function works.
-The first example show the basic usage of IF() function and second example shows how to apply nested IF() function in a Cell.
+Let us now see some examples.
+The first example shows the basic usage of IF() function and second example shows how to apply nested IF() function in a Cell.

 I have five rows of data.
 In the second column I have applied a formula using the IF() function.
 The function checks the value in the first column of each row.